electrp/electrp.github.io/content/About/index.md

 # Who am I?

-I am a software developer studying at DigiPen, with a focus on game-engine developoment and related fields.
+I am a software developer studying at DigiPen, with a focus on game-engine development and related fields.
 I spend most of my time on various projects, and trying to pass my classes.

 Things that ~~I think~~ I know what I'm talking about in:
 - ECS